NEST Community Grants

 - Individuals, teams of collaborators, and organizations may apply for this grant.

-- Currently enrolled CU Boulder students are not eligible for this grant, however graduate students can apply for Graduate Summer Fellowships, and undergraduate students can contact NEST directly with research requests.
+- Currently enrolled CU Boulder students are not eligible for this grant, however graduate students can apply for Graduate Summer Fellowships, and undergraduate students can apply for Summer Mini Grants or contact NEST directly with research requests.